Dangers in the Community

 This guidebook is intended to help you think through the many pros and cons of doing a health survey.
 It emphasizes the importance of organizing your neighbors first, as well as setting your goals and understanding that a health survey is only a tool to help you achieve your ultimate objective.

-You may think you are facing an environmental health threat and you want the area around your home tested.
-But you do not know what you need, where to look, or what to look for.
+You may think you are facing an environmental health threat and want the area around your home tested, but not know what you need, where to look, or what to look for.
 This newly revised handbook tells you where to start.
 Learn how to get proper testing of your water, soil, air and more.

 Deep Well Injection

 60% of U.S. toxic waste is pumped in to wells where it is then free to contaminate drinking water and enter the food chain.
 As incinerators are closed, deepwell injection may become the next threat to your community.
 This guidebook explains deepwell injection and outlines strategies to use if you discover your community contains injection wells.

 A fact pack of articles and newsclips on how local cement kilns and asphalt plants are burning contaminated soil.
 By using this loophole, companies avoid complying with federal regulations.

 Burning Rubber Fact Pack